Distilled water: Use in steam irons

-Distilled water can be used in steam irons for pressing clothes to minimizes the build-up of limescale in hard water areas shortening the lifespan of steam irons, some steam irons have built in filters to remove minerals from the water meaning standard tap water can be used.
+Distilled water can be used in steam irons for pressing clothes to minimize the build-up of limescale in hard water areas shortening the lifespan of steam irons.
+Some steam irons have built in filters to remove minerals from the water meaning standard tap water can be used.

-Equipment to distil water
+Equipment to distill water

 Until World War II, distilling seawater to produce fresh water was time-consuming and expensive in fuel.
 The saying was: "It takes one gallon of fuel to make one gallon of fresh water."
 Shortly before the war, Dr. R. V. Kleinschmidt developed a compression still, which became known as the Kleinschmidt still, for extracting fresh water from seawater or contaminated water.
 By compressing the steam produced by boiling water, 175 gal of fresh water could be extracted from seawater for every gallon (1 gal) of fuel used.
 During World War II this equipment became standard on Allied ships and on trailer mounts for armies.
 This method was in widespread use in ships and portable water distilling units during the latter half of the century.
 Modern vessels now use flash-type evaporators to boil seawater, heating the water to between 70 and 80 C and evaporating the water in a vacuum; this is then collected as condensation before being stored.

 Solar stills can be relatively simple to design and build, with very cheap materials.

-Distilling water with commercial equipment will almost completely remove all dissolved minerals such as calcium, magnesium, sodium, fluoride, potassium, iron, and zinc and reduce its electrical conductivity to <2 μS/cm.
+Distilling water with commercial equipment will almost completely remove all dissolved minerals such as calcium, magnesium, sodium, fluoride, potassium, iron, and zinc leaving a TDS of <1PPM, and reduce its electrical conductivity to <2 μS/cm.
 Typical tap water has electrical conductivity in the range of 200–800 μS/cm.
-The pH of distilled water is always slightly lower than 7 (neutral) due to the fact that distilled water will absorb small amounts of carbon dioxide gas from the atmosphere which forms traces of carbonic acid and lowers the pH of distilled water to around 6.9 (very weakly acidic).
+The pH of distilled water is always slightly lower than 7 (neutral) because distilled water will absorb small amounts of carbon dioxide gas from the atmosphere which forms traces of carbonic acid and lowers the pH of distilled water to around 5.8 pH (very weakly acidic).